George Alexander Foundation Scholarship

 • your curriculum vitae (CV), no more than two pages in length

-• one letter of recommendation regarding your academic standing, preferably from a year 12 teacher, dated no more than three months ago
+• one letter of recommendation regarding your academic standing, from a person qualified to comment on your academic studies, preferably a subject coordinator from your secondary school and/or your school principal, and dated no more than three months ago.

 • one letter of recommendation from an organisation regarding community participation, dated no more than three months ago

 Note: Both letters of recommendation must include the date, contact details and signature of the person providing the letter.
-The letter of recommendation from the university academic should be on official letter head.
+The letter of recommendation from the school should be on official letter head.
+Applicants who do not submit one academic letter of recommendation and one letter of recommendation from an organisation will be deemed ineligible, and references from the same people are not acceptable.

 Please visit Supporting Your Application for more information.